DynamoDS/Dynamo/README.md

 New Functionality :
 - New Revit node introduced in this Release.
 FamilyInstance.ByFace with two overloads.
 - A whole new bunch of Library added for T-Spline Nodes.
 You can turn on this option from Settings to view the T-Spline nodes in Library.
 T-Splines modelling technology is now exposed in Dynamo to enable new organic and freeform geometry creation tools.
 There are approximately 150 new nodes that are a subset of the existing geometry library.
 Since this is an advanced functionality that may be useful only in certain non-standard workflows these nodes by default will be hidden in the library and will not interfere in node search results unless explicitly turned on in the Settings -> Experimental menu.
 The new functionality offers a wide range of capabilities to create and edit T-Spline surfaces and also conversion to and from NURBS and meshes.
-- New notification center provides you with more details on system crashes and errors.
+- New notification center provides you with more details on system crashes and errors, such as when DLL incompatibilities between Dynamo and other Revit Addins are detected at startup
 - New Settings menu option to Show or Hide Preview Bubbles

 Important Bug Fixes: